-Dependent care FSAs, also known as dependent care assistance programs (DCAPs), are used for qualified dependent care expenses.
+Dependent care FSAs, also known as dependent care assistance programs (DCAPs), are used by caregivers for qualified dependent care expenses.
 Employees can apply the funds to work-related care for specific dependents that makes it possible for them to go to or look for work.
 Qualified dependents are:

 - Under 13 years of age (or 14 for certain plans) at the time of the care; and

 - Physically or mentally incapable of self-care and live with the employee for more than half of the year.

 - An adult who is physically or mentally incapable of self-care and lives with the employee for more than half of the year.

 Refer to IRS Publication 503 for a full list of requirements for categorization as a qualified dependent.